|Blue blocker sunglasses protect the retina from the damaging effects of blue light.|

 Blue light blocking glasses benefit the wearer in three ways:

 These glasses do not make "the world" appear darker like most sunglasses.
 Blue blockers let in more light which helps with better visibility when outside.

 Not only do these glasses block blue light, they also block glare.
 Most people with AMD are very sensitive to glare and appreciate these sunglasses for this reason alone.

 3. Supports Healthy Sleep

 I wear my Eagle Eye blue light blocking sunglasses while I am outside during the day but you may be surprised to hear that I wear them in the evening at home.
 Richard L. Hansler, PhD, physicist, and lighting researcher, explains, "Since it is primarily the blue rays in ordinary white light that control the circadian rhythm, one can make the body act as if in darkness by using light bulbs that don’t make blue light or by wearing eyeglasses that block blue light. " Blocking blue light at night has greatly improved my ability to fall asleep and stay asleep.
 If you'd like to read Dr. Hansler's e-book on this topic it's less than a dollar at Amazon:Great Sleep!
-Reduced Cancer!
-2nd Edition: A Scientific Approach to Great Sleep and Reduced Risk of Cancer
+Reduced Cancer!: A Scientific Approach to Great Sleep and Reduced Cancer Risk